alexanderchen750/Foodstagram/README.md

 **Final Grade: 97%**

-How to run the github code:
-git clone https://github.com/alexanderchen750/CS35L.git
- into directory of choice
+How to run the github code (note you will need private data base info for backend, however you can run a trial run of front end via going to Frontend and npm start and use filler info in place of backend.): git clone https://github.com/alexanderchen750/CS35L.git into directory of choice